Hardware-Algorithm Co-Optimization of Early-Exit Neural Networks for Multi-Core Edge Accelerators: Characterization of Model-Hardware Interaction in EENN

 Based on these findings, it becomes clear that automating the search for optimal mounting points, backbone architectures, and exit configurations is essential for designing an efficient EENN.
-In the next section, we introduce a NAS tool to address this complexity by systematically balancing these parameters, thereby reducing the need for exhaustive manual tuning and enhancing model efficiency across diverse deployment scenarios.
+In the next section, we introduce a deployment-aware co-design framework that addresses this complexity by jointly optimizing exit configuration, quantization strategy, and hardware mapping.
+This approach enables systematic exploration of the coupled design space, reducing reliance on exhaustive manual tuning while promoting efficient and scalable deployment across heterogeneous edge platforms.